Process-5/PhishScan-Py/README.md

 🛡️ PhishScan: Automated Email Triage Tool
-Jump to Spanish Version / Saltar a la versión en Español
+(Spanish Version below / Versión en Español más abajo)

 📋 Overview (The "Elevator Pitch")
 PhishScan is a Python-based security tool designed to automate the initial analysis of suspicious emails (.eml files).
 Instead of manually inspecting raw code, this tool performs a "digital autopsy" of the message to determine its legitimacy.
 It cross-references hidden data (like origin IPs and link reputations) against global threat databases to provide a clear risk verdict in seconds.